bashog/DrimGame2022/README.md

 ## Context and Purpose of the project

-Bank wants to calculate the default risk probability of loan applicants based on their financial history over all other financial institutes
+Bank wants to calculate the default risk probability of loan applicants based on their financial history over all other financial institutes.

 Credit Risk parameter forecasting models:
 * `IFRS 9`